andreinwald/webpush-ios-example/README.md

 See full example in [frontend.js](/frontend.js)
 <br><br>

-After receiving subscription you going to send it to backend via fetch or something.<br>
+After receiving subscription you're going to send it to backend via fetch or something.<br>
 You will need that for [sending push message from backend](#Sending-push-message)
 <br>
 **Examples how subscription token looks:**<br><br>